When you purchase through links on our site, we may earn an affiliate commission. Details.

 Customizing for Your Tastes

-• If you don’t have charuli, which can be hard to find, use almonds.
-Almonds will taste pretty much exactly the same.
+• If you don’t have charoli, which can be hard to find, use almonds.
+Almonds will taste almost exactly the same.
 Pistachios are also a great addition.
-If you have a nut allergy, sunflower seeds are a good substitution, just make sure to use unsalted.
+If you have a nut allergy, sunflower seeds are a good substitution.
+Make sure to use unsalted.

-• Saffron is completely optional and is not necessary.
+• Saffron optional.
+Leave it out if you prefer.
 It gives it a yellow color and also has a distinctive saffron taste.

 Doodh pak